adelolmo/dex-tools-deb/README.md

 # dex-tools-deb
+Debian/Ubuntu convenient package for dex-tools.

-Tools to work with android .dex and java .class files
+Tools to work with android .dex and java .class files.